integratedmodelling/klab/README.md

 The main active developers are:

-* Ferdinando Villa (lead developer and designer)
+* Ferdinando Villa (lead developer and designer, modeling engine and IDE)
-* Enrico Girotto (Web development, release engineering)
+* Enrico Girotto (UI, web development, release engineering)
-* Steven Wohl (authentication, server infrastructure)
+* Steven Wohl (networking, authentication, security)
+* Andrea Antonello (geospatial and hydrological modeling)

 Any inquiries should be directed to info@integratedmodelling.org.